wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/03-javascript-best-practices.md

 You can find a full list of the default Scripts and JavaScript Libraries included and registered by WordPress in the [wp_enqueue_scripts](https://developer.wordpress.org/reference/functions/wp_enqueue_script/#default-scripts-and-js-libraries-included-and-registered-by-wordpress) function reference.

-Make sire your theme compatible with the version of your favorite library included with WordPress.
+Make sure your theme is compatible with the version of your favorite library included with WordPress.

 ## Writing JavaScript